 How it works

 Applications are considered four times a year by a board of Trustees from Manchester Airport and the local authorities of Stockport, Trafford, Manchester, Tameside, Cheshire East and Cheshire West Council.
 This means that with great local insight and expertise, the Trustees evaluate applications using their knowledge to ensure the greatest possible benefit goes to the community.
-For more information please see the Community Trust Fund Annual Report and the Community Relations Annual Review.
+For more information please see the Community Trust Fund Annual Report and the Community Review 2013/2014.†

 The Community Trust Fund award grants to a maximum of £3,000.
 To be successful a group MUST:

 - Carry out positive work in the community and be of charitable nature and be ‘Not for Profit’ status.

 - Based within the area of benefit